OCRE JAUNE JCL

 This pigment is 100% natural.

 Pigment made by Ocres de France

-Use : lime, wax, paint, plaster, fresco, glaze, cement, fine arts, flour painting.
+Uses : lime paint, lime coating, wax, paint, plaster, fresco, glaze, cement, fine arts, flour paint.

 This pigment is in powder.
 For use in artistic painting, it should be ground finely in a mortar before mixing it with the binder.